Striking Hollywood writers vow not to picket Tony Awards - ExBulletin

 But the guild held out hope that some sort of Tony show could continue, saying organizers are modifying this year’s show to conform to specific WGA requests, so the WGA will not be picketing.
 It was unclear what is changed, but it may be to allow an unscripted version of the Tonys to continue.

-The strike, which has alreadylate night dark tv showslike The Tonight Show Starring Jimmy Fallon, The Late Show With Stephen Colbert, and Saturday Night Live and delayed the making of scripted TV shows, jeopardized the theaters’ biggest night, the one that many Broadway shows rely on to arouse the interest of millions of people.
+The strike, which has already clouded late-night TV shows like The Tonight Show Starring Jimmy Fallon, The Late Show With Stephen Colbert and Saturday Night Live and delayed the making of scripted TV shows, was jeopardizing the biggest night of the theaters, one of many Broadway shows. rely on to pique the interest of the millions of people watching.

-The union representing 11,500 authors of film, television and other forms of entertainment has been on strike since May 2primarily on streaming media royalties.
+The union representing 11,500 creators of film, television and other forms of entertainment has been on strike since May 2, mainly over streaming media royalties.
 Although the guild does not represent Broadway writers, it does represent writers who work on the Tonys telecast.

-Tony’s organizers faced a stark choice after the waiver request was denied: either postpone the ceremony until after the strike, or announce the winners at an untelevised reception that would ask contestants to cross the picket lines.
+Tony’s organizers faced a stark choice after the waiver request was denied: either postpone the ceremony until the strike is over, or announce the winners at an untelevised reception that would ask contestants to step through picket lines.
 Monday’s decision means the possibility of a third way: an unscripted show that relies heavily on performance.

 That’s largely what happened in the 1988 awards, which aired during a Writers Guild of America walkout.
 Host Angela Lansbury and presenters speak impromptu and with performances from shows such as A Chorus Line and Anything Goes.